joppevos/Haensel-AMS-Challenge/README.md

 I did a complete write-up to give insight into my working process in the PDF.

 #### note.
-The python files are coming from jupyter. the structure is not object-orientated.
+The python files are coming from jupyter.
+The overal structure is not object-oriented since it was an exploration.
 Please refer to my other github projects to find prove of my skills to do so.